 Equipping a specialist fistula repair unit at a hospital in Kano, Nigeria to provide surgical treatment for women with this devastating condition.

-Safe Anaesthesia Worldwide
+Charity information: Safe Anaesthesia Worldwide

 Two million women worldwide suffer from fistula.
 In Nigeria alone, there are more than 800,000 fistula patients.
 Obstetric fistula is a horrendous injury that can result from prolonged obstructed labour without medical care.
 The injury may leave women doubly incontinent, leaking urine and faeces, making life a misery.
 These women are often outcast from their society, although the damage can be repaired by surgery, if it is available.

 The Fistula Foundation Nigeria was established to support women with fistula and provide the surgery they need.
 This project aims to provide a dedicated anaesthetic machine to enable fistula surgery.
 This will be a special anaesthetic machine that has been designed to work reliably in the difficult conditions found in many hospitals across Africa, where resources are limited and power failures frequent.

 To supply an appropriate anaesthetic machine to the Fistula Foundation Nigeria

 Activities» Local groups and individuals are raising funds to secure the purchase and supply of an appropriate anaesthetic machine to Kano, Nigeria.

 Once equipped and full operational, the Royal Fistula Hospital Nigeria aims to treat 250 fistula patients annually.
 Feedback on success to be provided by the hospital.